KamiFightingSpirit/coding_challenge_06.28/README.txt

 c.
 Have Mongo DB up and running

 d.
-DATABASE: Seed the database from the command line with "node seeds/index.js" -- this will add in some users and payments
+DATABASE: Seed the database from the command line with "node seeds/index.js" -- adds in dummy users/payments

 e.
 Now the function modules in "correct.js" can be used withe the database.